wp-plugins/testimonial-basics/trunk/readme.txt

 == Upgrade Notice ==

+= 3.31.8 =

+* This is an intermediate upgrade with three bug fixes and one improvement

 = 3.30.7 =

 * This is a major upgrade, check your site after the upgrade as you may have to reset your widgets

 = 3.20.6 =